shane0/shane0.github.io/docs/emptiness.md

 [everything is changing](zen.md#everything-changes)

-## Emptiness is the Middle Way between existent and nonexistent
+## EMPTINESS is the Middle Way between existent and nonexistent

-The practice is to nourish the insight into emptiness all day long.
+The practice is to nourish the insight into EMPTINESS all day long.

 > Excerpt From The Heart Of The Buddha’s Teaching Hanh, Thich Nhat